ogarcia/sysdweb/README.md

 * deactivating
 * not-found (for inexistent unit)

-For `journal` action you can pass the number of lines that you want view from tail of journal file.
-By default `/api/v1/<service>/journal` returns 100 lines.

 By default `/api/v1/<service>/journal` returns 100 tail lines of journal file of `<service>` unit.
 You can specify the number of lines by this way.